ladynoire242/CircleProject/README.md

 javafx.controls,javafx.fxml

 Go to where you downloaded and extracted the folder that begins with ‘openjfx-22…’ and go to file path javafx-sdk-22 > lib.
-Then, copy the entire file path and replace ‘YOUR SDK LIB Location’ with your file path and ensure that your file path has double quotes.
+Then, copy the entire file path and replace "YOUR SDK LIB Location" with your file path and ensure that your file path has double quotes.
 An example is below:

 --module-path